-The best way to know if the home you want to buy is in good condition is to hire a licensed home inspector before you commit to buying the house.
-Hiring a home inspector is doing your due diligence.
-It is strongly recommended when buying a home.
+The best way to know if the home you want to buy is in good condition is by getting a home inspection done.
+Here’s what to know before hiring a home inspector.

 When you put an offer down on a house, the old saying Buyer Beware can really come into play.
 If the seller is saying the septic system was pumped recently, are you going to take his word for it?
 If the seller says the roof was entirely replaced last year, how do you know if that’s the truth?